NetObjects: NetObjects as a division of Website Pros

 Website Pros (WSP) (now Web.com) went on developing and distributing future versions of NetObjects Fusion and offering subscription services based on this application, representing the mixed business model that was invented at NetObjects.

 License revenue from sales of NetObjects Fusion reached nearly $3.58 million in 2006, $2.4 million in 2007, and $2.5 million in 2008.
 In May 2009 NetObjects Fusion was sold.

 NetObjects as a re-established company

 In May 2009 NetObjects Inc. was re-established as an independent company.
 It acquired the NetObjects Fusion product line from Web.com.
 A smaller part of the amount was transferred instantly, while $3.0 million remained payable from future revenue of NetObjects Fusion sales until 2013.

-In terms of management and staff, there are no overlapping between the old and new companies with the same name.
 Steve Raubenstine, who was vice president of the NetObjects Fusion division at Web.com (former Website Pros), serves as president and CEO of the new NetObjects Inc.